Goal Projection and Advice Disclosure

 - As described above, the goal forecaster graph projects performance net of fees.
 However, Betterment does not take into account the specific fees that are currently or will be assessed by other provider(s) in connection with any linked accounts.
 Instead, Betterment assumes that its management fee, which is based on your goal’s account balance (including your Betterment account balance combined with any linked external accounts to your goal) – plus any third-party Advisor fees if applicable – applies to any linked accounts.
 Betterment's management fee varies based on Betterment account balance and/or deposit behavior.
 If your goal includes a linked external account, it could impact the Betterment management fee tier that applies to your goal projection, since the projection reflects a fee assumption that is based on goal balance, while the fees you actually pay Betterment are based on your Betterment account balance.
 If clients link an external account with fees that materially differ from Betterment’s assumptions, Betterment's projections and related advice in the projections will be inaccurate.

-- With the exception of linked cash accounts and accounts that hold crypto assets, Betterment’s goal projections assume that the allocation of any linked accounts aligns with the portfolio allocation a client has selected for the relevant goal.
+- With the exception of linked cash accounts, Betterment’s goal projections assume that the allocation of any linked accounts aligns with the portfolio allocation a client has selected for the relevant goal.
 For example, if a client has a General Investing goal with a 90-10 stock-to-bond allocation, Betterment assumes that linked accounts also have that allocation, regardless of what kind of accounts they are and what their actual allocations are.
 If clients link other types of external accounts that have materially different allocations or investment styles as compared to a particular goal, the corresponding goal projections and related advice in the projections will be inaccurate.
 If Betterment’s auto-adjust feature is enabled for a goal, Betterment assumes that the expected allocation adjustments apply not only to your Betterment portfolio but also to any linked accounts.

 - Betterment assumes that any linked investing accounts have the same portfolio strategy and are invested in the same funds as the Betterment portfolio that is linked to the same goal.
-For example, if clients link an external brokerage account to a retirement goal with a Betterment Core Portfolio strategy, Betterment assumes that such linked account contains the same funds as the Betterment Core Portfolio.
+For example, if clients link an external brokerage account to a retirement goal with a Core Portfolio strategy, Betterment assumes that such linked account contains the same funds as the Core Portfolio.

 C. Betterment For Advisors Fee Assumptions